nintendo-switch-homebrew/XCI_Converter/README.md

 For Windows Users, you can download hactool from here : https://github.com/SciresM/hactool/releases

-For Unix users, you can compil the soft from source
+For Unix users, you can compile the soft from source

 ## Building